GLOBAL MARKETS-Shares rise after Credit Suisse deal, but bank 'whack-a-mole' not over

-LONDON/SINGAPORE, March 21 (Reuters) - Global shares rose on Tuesday, after the rescue of Credit Suisse arrested a rout in bank stocks, but signs of stress in the financial system are making investors wonder if another lender may deliver a nasty surprise, and how central banks might respond.
+LONDON, March 21 (Reuters) - Global shares rose on Tuesday, after the rescue of Credit Suisse stopped a rout in bank stocks, but signs of stress in the financial system are making investors wonder if another lender may deliver a nasty surprise, and how central banks might respond.

-The Federal Reserve begins a two-day meeting later in the day and after a wild few sessions, U.S. interest rate futures pricing implies that a peak in rates is either imminent or has already been reached.
+The Federal Reserve begins a two-day meeting later and after a wild few sessions, U.S. interest rate futures pricing implies that a peak in rates is imminent.

 Many investors had thought concerns about the stability of the banking sector were a thing of the past after the 2008 crisis.
 But the collapse of a number of U.S. regional lenders, plus the eleventh-hour rescue of Credit Suisse, are forcing central bankers to prioritise fighting inflation alongside keeping money flowing through the financial system.